Trade directory · New Haven metro · Connecticut

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before insulation, rough electrical/plumbing before closing walls, final inspection before certificate of occupancy.
-Schedule inspections 24-48 hours in advance with New Haven Building Department.
+Foundation inspection before concrete pour, framing inspection before insulation, electrical rough-in, plumbing rough-in, insulation inspection, final inspection before certificate of occupancy.
+Each trade requires separate inspections at rough-in and final stages.

 §4